 Facebook is looking to completely re-architecture the whole framework.
 It has to solve its outdated libraries issue and also decrease the dependence on native apps.
 It can be used to make large apps but lacks the UI and speed part.

-You can consider these reasons given below to choose Flutter:
+You can consider the reasons given below for choosing Flutter:

 - If you want to write and deploy codes faster and within a limited time.